Skip to main content

 20

-This module explores the attitudes and skills required to take leadership responsibilities in the workplace through reflection, co-coaching and dialogue.
+This module explores the attitudes and skills required to take leadership responsibilities in the workplace through reflection, co-coaching, dialogue, inclusive leadership, adaptability and to be cognisant of complexity.

 By the end of the module learners will be able to: